listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.3-rank-fusion/explainer/readme.md

 So far, we've seen two algorithms that you can use to retrieve relevant documents from a corpus.

-Now it turns out that both of these have different strengths.
+It turns out that both of these have different strengths.

-These algorithms have different strengths:
+These strengths are:

 - **BM25**: Really useful when you want to do keyword matching, when you want to say "I want to find this keyword in this document".
 - **Semantic search**: Better for broader semantic and meaningful connections between a document and a query.